Personal Injury | 2021-02-24 22:23:07

 Some dog bites might cause soft tissue tears or small bone fractures.
 If the area under or around the bite wound is sore or tender and the pain persists, always see a doctor who can use imaging tests to diagnose any injuries under the skin.

 While it is rare for humans to get rabies, it does happen, and if not treated right away after the bite, rabies can be fatal.
-If you do not know the dog that bit you or cannot find the owner to determine whether the dog was vaccinated against rabies, it is imperative that you consider having this timely addressed from a medical professional.
+If you do not know the dog that bit you or cannot find the owner to determine whether the dog was vaccinated against rabies, it is imperative that you consider having this timely addressed by a medical professional.
 Receiving proper care, often on the day of the exposure, and at regular intervals following the initial vaccine should prevent a bad situation from becoming much worse.
 If you do not receive this care, and the dog had rabies, you can develop symptoms later down the road, and by that time, it can lead to serious problems.

 As you can see, there are many reasons why you should consider seeking professional help following a dog bite injury.
 It would also be prudent to understand your rights and seek counsel from an experienced attorney to understand how to pursue proper compensation for medical expenses, harms and losses suffered.